GameFoundry/bsf/Documentation/Manuals/customRenderer.md

 renderMat->execute(inputTex);
 ~~~~~~~~~~~~~

-Normally you will want to handle creation of various @ref bs::ct::ShaderVariations "ShaderVariations" structures through a templated method, like so:
+Normally you will want to handle creation of various @ref bs::ShaderVariations "ShaderVariations" structures through a templated method, like so:

 ~~~~~~~~~~~~~{.cpp}
 class DownsampleMat : public RendererMaterial<DownsampleMat>